PROSPECTUS & CONDITIONS OF AWARD

 6.1 Reports from three referees who have known the candidate for some years may be requested by the Menzies Foundation.
 Two referees should have an academic or employment association and the third should be personal.

 7.1 The scholarship provides emoluments to meet compulsory university fees and charges and to contribute substantially towards the cost of books, equipment, living and travel.
-They are revised from time to time to reflect changes in the level of fees and other expenses.
-Emoluments are not subject to United Kingdom income tax.
-The scale of emoluments at the present time is as follows:
+Emoluments are revised from time to time to reflect changes in the level of fees and other expenses and are not subject to United Kingdom income tax.
+The scale of emoluments at present is:

-(a) Tuition fees or a research grant equivalent, examination and other compulsory fees - subject to approval by the Trustees.
+(a) Tuition fees or a research grant equivalent, examination and other compulsory fees - subject to approval by the Foundation.

 (b) A grant of £120 towards the typing and binding of a thesis.

-(a) A student concession fare or other approved air fare from Australia to the United Kingdom.
+(a) An economy class airfare from Australia to the United Kingdom.

 8. METHOD OF APPLICATION

-8.1 Application forms may be downloaded from the Foundation's web site at www.menziesfoundation.org.au.
-They are also available on written request (facsimile number 03-9417 7049, email firstname.lastname@example.org) from the Menzies Foundation at the address below.
+8.1 Application forms may be downloaded from the Foundation's web site at menziesfoundation.org.au.
+They are also available on written request to email@example.com or from the Menzies Foundation at the address below.

-8.2 Entries on the application form should be typewritten in black.
-Minimum acceptable font size is 10 point.
+8.2 Entries on the application form should be typewritten in black with a minimum font size of 10 point.

-8.3 The original and two photocopies of the completed application form, a recent photograph, and an original or certified copy of the candidate's Academic Transcript(s) must be submitted by 31 July, 2012 to:
+8.3 The original and two photocopies of the completed application form, an original or certified copy of the candidate's Academic Transcript(s) and a recent photograph must be submitted by 31 July to:

 The Sir Robert Menzies Memorial Foundation